rosano/journal/content/posts/01hy7rrd3eem26ddytc71py4p2.md

 country: Germany
 categories: ["thought"]
 ---
-"As one can observe their own thoughts and feelings, the same with how we relate to one another."
+> As one can observe their own thoughts and feelings, the same with how we relate to one another.